 This financial report is designed to provide the District's present users, including funding sources, customers, stakeholders, and other interested parties with a general overview of the District's finances and to demonstrate the District's accountability with an overview of the District's financial operations and financial condition.
-Should the reader have questions regarding the information included in this report or wish to request additional financial information, please contact the Deputy Director / Administration, Mojave Desert Air Quality Management District, contractor to the Antelope Valley Air Quality Management District, 43301 Division Street, Suite 206, Lancaster, California 93535 or (661) 723-8070.
+Should the reader have questions regarding the information included in this report or wish to request additional financial information, please contact Antelope Valley Air Quality Management District, 43301 Division Street, Suite 206, Lancaster, California 93535 or (661) 723-8070.

-Antelope Valley Air Quality Management District Statement of Net Position June 30, 2020
+Antelope Valley Air Quality Management District Statement of Net Position June 30, 2022